Deved-Skopje/website/src/content/press-kit/press-kit.md

 ## Branding guidelines

 - Please use "DeveD", the name, the exact same way it is written - the first and last "D" should be capitalized.
 - Try using the logo / mascot / copy without modification.
-For any modification that are necessary, please consult with us first.
+For any modifications that are necessary, please consult with us first.

 ## Logo